glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

 MOVQ %r10, c
 ```

-Here is one example of how the traversal can be implemented in code :
+Here is one example of how the traversal can be implemented in code:

 ![Example of expressions generation in code](./expr-codegen.png)
-Source : Book 1 page 186
+Source: Book 1 page 186

 Consider the case when variables `a`, `b`, and `c` were not so simple, such as a literal in function argument, or an argument that needs to be evaluated.

-For example, if `a` is first argument of a function, this would be generated instead : `MOVQ -8(%rbp), %rbx`.
+For example, if `a` is first argument of a function, this would be generated instead: `MOVQ -8(%rbp), %rbx`.
 The minus 8 indicates that we are moving the base pointer on the stack because a function first argument is located at an offset of 8 bytes below the `%rbp` register (in x86_64 machine).

 When multiplication happens, result is always stored in `%rax` and its potential overflow in `%rdx`.